Assault

 The state of Texas takes allegations and charges for assault very seriously.
 Assault includes any situation where an individual intentionally causes (or threatens to cause) bodily harm to another, or physically touches another in an offensive manner.
 Felony and aggravated assault charges can lead to prison time and steep financial penalties.
 Whether facing false charges or overly aggressive prosecution, you need top-notch criminal defense.

-At the Mary Beth Harrell Law Firm, our Copperas Cove criminal defense attorneys represent clients facing a variety of assault charges, including aggravated and felony charges.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, our Copperas Cove criminal defense attorneys represent clients facing a variety of assault charges, including aggravated and felony charges.
 We understand the consequences of an assault conviction, and when we take your case, our job is to reduce or dismiss the charges against you or fight for acquittal.
 Our two decades of experience give us the knowledge and resources to offer the strongest defense possible.

 I was wrongfully accused of aggravated assault with a deadly weapon.
 Ms. Mary Beth Harrell fought diligently for five years until she was able to convince the prosecutor to dismiss my case.
 She always stayed in contact with me throughout the five years and was always giving me advice on what to do to lead to a dismissal.
 It is only because of Mary Beth that I can now have a future again.
 I highly recommend her to everyone.
 She is by far the best lawyer I have ever had.